yetzt/tileblaster/readme.md

 `npm i tileblaster -g`

-use `--no-optional` if you don't need tile optimization.
+use `--no-optional` if you don't want tile optimization.

 ## run